 Get some exercise during your Boston sightseeing when you join a group tour led by avid cyclists who'll share details about the city's history and culture as you ride.
 Or rent a Hubway bike and tour the city on your own as you explore various bike paths and sightseeing routes.
 One of the best Boston activities for summer!
 More about biking in Boston

-Boston's summer concert season moves outdoors to the waterfront Bank of America Pavilion, Fenway Park, and Gillette Stadium, with amazing shows by megastars - Bruce Springsteen and the E Street Band, Aerosmith, Coldplay, the Beach Boys.
+Boston's summer concert season moves outdoors to the waterfront Blue Hills Bank Pavilion, Fenway Park, and Gillette Stadium, with amazing shows by megastars - Bruce Springsteen and the E Street Band, Aerosmith, Coldplay, the Beach Boys.
 Plus, you'll hear plenty of free concerts and jazz along the waterfront, in Copley Square, at the Hatch Shell, and plenty of other locations throughout the city.
 Check the Boston concert schedule to find out what's going on this summer.

 Run of the Charles Kayak and Canoe Race